White backlash: South Africa

-In 1975, it was reported that the government was being slow to approve desegregating communities out of fears of an Afrikaner backlash.
-In 1981, The New York Times reported that P. W. Botha's cabinet colleagues, "sensitive to the danger of a white backlash," was publicly listing statistics that proved it was spending far more money per capita on education for white children than for black children.
+In 1975, reports indicated that the government was slow to approve the desegregation of residential areas due to fears of resistance from conservative Afrikaner communities.
+This reluctance underscored the extent to which apartheid policies were maintained to preserve racial privilege rather than to promote equality.
+Similarly, in 1981, The New York Times reported that Prime Minister P. W. Botha's cabinet, wary of a white backlash, publicly emphasized statistics showing disproportionately higher per capita spending on education for white children than for Black children—figures that highlighted the systemic inequalities at the core of apartheid.